WinVector/data_algebra/Examples/Arrow/CDesign.md

+We <a href="http://www.win-vector.com/blog/2019/12/what-is-new-for-rquery-december-2019/">recently</a> demonstrated this sort of optimization in the <code>R</code> <code>rquery</code> package.

+In the above example the user still benefits from the category theory design.
+As they composed left to right the system was able to add in the pre-conditions for them.
+The user only needs to set pre-conditions for non-trivial right-hand side pipelines.

 <h2>Conclusion</h2>

-And that is an overview of how the <code>data_algebra</code> package leans towards category theory based design.
-The advantage is it lets us design the package action (how the package works on data) somewhat independently from operator composition.
-That is as long as the two operations work correctly together, which turns out to be preseriving associativity.
+The advantage the <code>data_algebra</code> package gets from category theory is: it lets us design the package action (how the package works on data) somewhat independently from operator composition.
+This gives us a lot more design room and power than a strict function composition or list concatenation theory would give us.